-One of the shoulder areas that, sometimes, gets neglected is the rear delts – the back of the shoulder.
-This is problematic since all the areas of the deltoid (anterior, middle, and posterior or rear) need to be exercised in order to allow for shoulder mobility, stability, and to prevent injury.
+- The rear delts are located in the rear part of the deltoids.
+This is a shoulder area that, sometimes, gets neglected.
+This is problematic since all the areas of the deltoid (anterior, lateral, and posterior or rear) need to be exercised in order to allow for shoulder mobility, stability, and to prevent injury.

 Benefits of Face Pulls

 The face pull is a very effective rear delt exercise and has many advantages:

 - Shoulder Stability & Mobility: Face pulls work your upper posterior chain muscles which help keep your shoulder joint stable and mobile.

 - Strength: They help increase overall shoulder strength as the rear delts can assist in other movements.
 Strong shoulders are important for everyday activities – movements involving pressing, pulling, and rotating your arms.

 - Hypertrophy: Every muscle that you work grows with proper technique and nutrition.
 Face pulls help fill up the back of the shoulders.